khanmtariq45/todo/README.md

-WITH RecursiveHierarchy AS (
+-- First, deactivate all descendants of inactive folders WITH RecursiveCTE AS (
-    -- Start from all folders (including inactive ones) SELECT id, parentId, active_status
+    SELECT id, parentId, active
     FROM QMSdtlsFile_Log
+    WHERE active = 0 -- Start with inactive parents

     UNION ALL

-    -- Recursively get all children
-    SELECT f.id, f.parentId, f.active_status
+    SELECT c.id, c.parentId, c.active
-    FROM QMSdtlsFile_Log f
+    FROM QMSdtlsFile_Log c
-    INNER JOIN RecursiveHierarchy rh ON f.parentId = rh.id
+    JOIN RecursiveCTE r ON c.parentId = r.id
 )

--- Select all active items whose ancestors are inactive at any level SELECT DISTINCT activeChild.id
-FROM RecursiveHierarchy parent
-JOIN RecursiveHierarchy activeChild ON activeChild.parentId = parent.id
-WHERE parent.active_status = 0 order by activeChild.id;  -- Only consider inactive parents
+UPDATE QMSdtlsFile_Log
+SET active = 0
+WHERE id IN (SELECT id FROM RecursiveCTE);